ropensci/spiro/paper.md

 affiliations:
  - name: German Sport University Cologne, Institute of Movement and Neurosciences
    index: 1
-date: 04 December 2022
+date: 02 January 2023
 bibliography: paper.bib
 ---

 # Summary

 Measuring gas exchange during physical exercise is a common procedure in sports science and medicine.
 It allows to assess the functional limit of the cardiovascular system, evaluate the success of training interventions, and diagnose cardio-respiratory diseases.
 The measuring devices of cardiopulmonary exercise testing --- so-called metabolic carts --- output their data in different formats.
-Moreover, measured breath-by-breath data is noisy and requires post-processing.
+Moreover, measured breath-by-breath data is inherently noisy and requires post-processing.
 The `spiro` package standardizes the import and processing of raw data from different metabolic carts.

 # Statement of need